amoilanen/js-crawler/README.md

 * `shouldCrawl` - function that specifies whether an url should be crawled, returns `true` or `false`.

-* `maxRequestsPerSecond` - the maximum number of HTTP requests per second that can be made by the crawler
+* `maxRequestsPerSecond` - the maximum number of HTTP requests per second that can be made by the crawler, default value is 100

+* `maxConcurrentRequests` - the maximum number of concurrent requests that should not be exceeded by the crawler, the default value is 10

 Example: